zerynth/docs/docs/reference/guide/docs/seqmap.md

 `bytes.lower()` `bytearray.lower()`

 Return a copy of the sequence with all the uppercase ASCII characters converted to their corresponding lowercase counterpart.

 Lowercase ASCII characters are those byte values in the sequence `b'abcdefghijklmnopqrstuvwxyz'`.
 Uppercase ASCII characters are those byte values in the sequence `b'ABCDEFGHIJKLMNOPQRSTUVWXYZ'`.

----
-#### `#!py3 upper()`

-!!!abstract "`#!py3 upper()`"

----
-#### `#!py3 upper()`

-!!!abstract "`#!py3 upper()`"
+`bytes.upper()` `bytearray.upper()`

 Return a copy of the sequence with all the lowercase ASCII characters converted to their corresponding uppercase counterpart.

 Lowercase ASCII characters are those byte values in the sequence `b'abcdefghijklmnopqrstuvwxyz'`.
 Uppercase ASCII characters are those byte values in the sequence `b'ABCDEFGHIJKLMNOPQRSTUVWXYZ'`.

 ### Shorts and Shortarrays